IgorInger/DesignPatterns/README.md

 ###Behavioral patterns

+12. **Iterator:**
+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation. (behavioral)

 1. **Strategy:**
 Defines a family of algorithms, encapsulates each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients who use it. (behavioral)